ElizMishina/Data_analytics_Bootcamp_Project/README.md

-# Data_analytics_Bootcamp_Project
+# Data_Analytics_Bootcamp_Project
 **Deliverable 1**

-**Problem Statement (Topic):** Predicting King County, USA housing prices using specific features
+**Problem Statement (Topic):** Predict the value of a King County, USA home based on key attributes such as # of bedrooms, bathrooms, house size, lot size, etc.

-**Reason Why We Selected Topic:** Interesting way to apply machine learning models (supervised/unsupervised) to real world data in order to predict house prices
+**Reason Why We Selected Topic:** Creating a tool that can accurately predict a properties value based on real data could be useful outside of class whenever we decide to buy our own home.

 **Questions Answered:**

-    * Can we predict the price of a home in King County, USA based on features such as square footage, # of rooms, zipcode, etc.
+    * Can we predict the price of a home in King County, USA based on features such as square footage, # of rooms, zipcode, etc.?
-    * How accurately can we predict the price of a home
+    * How accurately can we predict the price of a home?
-    * To what extent does each feature impact the price of a home
+    * To what extent does each feature impact the price of a home?

 **Dataset Source:**
 [Link to Data](https://www.kaggle.com/achyutanandaparida/dataset%20from%20%20house%20sales%20in%20king%20county,%20usa)